OgooNnamah/Retail-store-sales-analysis/README.md

   Imported the files into MYSQL through the Table Import wizard

   # Data Analysis
   On my SQL Workbench, created queries to answer the objectives listed above.
-Results of these queries shown below are included in the attached file titled "Analyzed Superstore Queries".
+Results of these queries shown below are included in the attached file titled "Analyzed Superstore Queries with Results".

 <img width="1753" height="977" alt="image" src="https://github.com/user-attachments/assets/a1830e7e-b0ba-4e9c-a314-69b01ba56a10" />